1. What is docetaxel?

 - Symptoms of an infection, for example a sore throat, a cough, a need to pass urine frequently or feeling cold or shivery

-Before starting chemotherapy your treatment team should give you a 24-hour contact number or tell you where to get emergency care.
+Before starting chemotherapy you should be given a 24-hour contact number or told where to get emergency care by your treatment team.

-Your doctor might recommend injections of drugs called growth factors.
+Sometimes your doctor may recommend injections of drugs called growth factors.
 This helps the body produce more white blood cells to reduce your risk of infection.

 Anaemia